bigscience-workshop/biomedical/task_schemas.md

 **Schema Notes**

-- `id` must be unique string within dataset and across parent category (e.g., entities, passages)
+- `id` these can be set in any fashion that makes every `id` field in a dataset unique.
+- `document_id` a dataset provided document id. if not provided in the dataset can be equal to `id`.
 - `offsets` contains absolute character offsets per span
 - `offsets` and `text` are lists to support discontinous spans.
 - `normalized` may contain 1 or more normalized links to database entity identifiers.
-- `passages` captures document structure such as named sections.
+- `passages` captures document structure such as named sections. offsets index into the string that would be created from `" ".join([passage["text"] for passage in passages])`
 - `entities`,`events`,`coreferences`,`relations` may be empty fields based on dataset and specific task.

 ### Passages

 Passages capture document structure, such as the title and abstact sections of a PubMed abstract.

 ```
 {
-    "id": 0,
+    "id": "0",
     "document_id": "227508",
     "passages": [
         {